 It might seem a little over the top to ask a business if they love their brand or not.
-But it is true that some organisations understand the absolutely critical importance of driving their business through their brand by ensuring that brand messaging is consistent, their brand look and feel is attractive and that their brand equity (logos, typefaces etc.) are legally protected.
+But it is true that some organisations understand the critical importance of brand protection.
+Driving their business through their brand means their brand messaging is consistent, their brand look and feel is attractive and that their brand equity (logos, typefaces etc.) are legally protected.

-Then there are other companies that have – well to be frank – poor or indistinct brands that do not stand out from the crowd, brands that are a mishmash of everything and nothing, generic and or descriptive in nature.
+Then other companies have – well to be frank – weak or indistinct brands.
+They do not stand out from the crowd because they’re a mishmash of everything and nothing, generic and or descriptive.

 Brand haters have a low emotional connection between themselves and their brands and ultimately with their customers.
+Ultimately, they fail to protect their brand.
 Haters have not figured out the true purpose and importance of a good brand in the first place.
-In fact, they think that anything spent on branding is money poured down the proverbial drain.
+They think that anything spent on branding is money poured down the proverbial drain.

 I had one prospect tell me that he chose the company name so that it would be top of any alphabetical list and had since never given the matter a second thought – or invested in his brand.

-So how should you love your brand?
-I recommend five big-hearted tasks:
+How should you love your brand?
+I recommend five big-hearted tasks to protect your brand:

-* Be imaginative: don’t let your trade mark become generic.
+- Imaginative: don’t let your trade mark become generic.
 The brand should not become the common name for the products, or legal protection will be lost.
-The terms Sellotape, Thermos and Escalator all began life as trade marks
+Terms such as Sellotape, Thermos and Escalator all began life as trade marks

-* Be different: don’t forget to renew your trade mark.
-A trade mark must be renewed on a 10 yearly cycle
+- Different: you must not forget to renew your trade mark.
+A trade mark must be renewed on a ten-yearly cycle

-* Be faithful: make sure that your registered trade marks reflect the current state of your trade mark usage as your brand develops and evolves.
-Most companies will refresh their brand from time to time, this means new logos, perhaps new product or service names are brought into play.
+- Faithful: make sure that your registered trade marks reflect the current state of your trade mark usage as your brand develops and evolves.
+Most companies will refresh their brand from time to time; this means new logos, perhaps new product or service names are brought into play.